wultra/lime-java-core/README.md

 ### Calling HTTP Methods Using REST Client

 Once the rest client is initialized, you can use the following methods.
 Each method has two variants so that HTTP headers can be specified, if necessary.
+The following methods are available:

 - `get` - a blocking GET call with a generic response
 - `getNonBlocking` - a non-blocking GET call with a generic response with `onSuccess` and `onError` consumers
 - `getObject` - a blocking GET call with `ObjectResponse`